 SFDR: The adverse sustainability impacts statement (entity level)

 We’ve put all important dates in one comprehensible infographic.
 The blog post continues below.
 Herewith we assume that the draft RTS as presented in February 2021 by the ESA’s will be adopted as the final RTS.

 - March 10, 2021: Effective date of the SFDR regulation.
 Financial Market Participants [FMPs] and Financial Advisers [FAs] can start considering principal adverse impacts;

-- June 30, 2022: The final date on which FMPs and FAs need to report for the first time, through the adverse sustainability impacts statement, their performance on entity level on various ESG indicators accompanied with textual explanations and commentaries;
+- June 30, 2023: The final date on which FMPs and FAs need to report for the first time, through the Adverse Sustainability Impacts Statement and other forms of disclosures under SFDR, their performance on entity level on various ESG indicators accompanied with textual explanations and commentaries;

 SFDR: Disclosure obligations on product level

 In the above timelines we’ve focused on the Adverse Sustainability Impacts Statement.
 This disclosure on entity level needs to be published by both FMPs and FAs with more than 500 employees on group level or when considering adverse sustainability impacts in their investment decisions and/or advice.
 Under SFDR, FMPs and FAs also need to disclose information in pre-contractual disclosures (for example via a prospectus document) and in periodic reports (for example via the annual report).
 Templates for these disclosures are provided in the final report of the ESA’s which includes the draft RTS.
 Annexes II and III provide a template for pre-contractual disclosure for article 8 and 9 products.
 Annexes IV and V provide a template to disclose information in periodic reports for article 8 and 9 products.